medusa-project/active-medusa/README.md

 *Note 1: Newly added entities will not appear in search results until the Solr index has been committed.
 ActiveMedusa will not commit it automatically.*

-*Note 2: Newly created entities will not appear in search results in the same thread unless enough time has elapsed for Solr to have received them, which will rarely be the case.
+*Note 2: If you are using fcrepo-message-consumer or fcrepo-camel, newly created entities will not appear in search results in the same thread unless enough time has elapsed between creation and query for Solr to have received them, which will rarely be the case.
 An ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for Solr to catch up - hoping that it does in time.
-But it's best to simply not try to do it.*
+This is a crude workaround for a fundamental "gotcha" of this kind of asynchronous messaging architecture.*

 ```ruby
 items = Item.all.where(some_property: 'cats').